Metocean Statistics by Artelia - StArt

 - Sea state satellite observations from the Global ocean L3 significant wave height from NRT satellite measurements (WAVE_GLO_WAV_L3_SWH_NRT_OBSERVATIONS_014_00)

-- 3Finally, StArt realizes handy representations of the corrected datasets including:
+- 3Finally, StArt realizes handy representations of the corrected datasets (10 years of wind, atmospheric pressure and wave) including:

 - Time series